christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 ## 1.0.0 General Info
 OS: Ubuntu 22.04 <br>
 "{i}" indicates specific directory paths for reference, where you need to install the following three repositories and other resources.
-These paths can be chosen at your discretion, use your own paths instead of {i} and ensure their utilization within the 'configuration.txt' file to configure the settings in a subsequent section
+These paths can be chosen at your discretion, use your own paths instead of {i} and ensure their utilization within the 'configuration_flags.txt' file to configure the settings(following section).
 When running the scripts do not change the items of the directories involved because that could cause unwanted problems

 ## 1.0.1 Install vrg_crop_gen